pitermarx/pitermarx.github.io/content/posts/2025/05/jesus-the-cloud-rider/index.md

 ## Every Eye Will See Him

-The prophets speak of the “Day of the Lord,” when God Himself will go forth ({{< biblink "Zech 14:3" NIV >}}) and save His people from the nations gathered against Jerusalem.
+The prophets speak of the “Day of the Lord,” when God Himself will go forth ({{< biblink "Zech 14:3" "NIV" >}}) and save His people from the nations gathered against Jerusalem.
 The parallel with Zechariah 12 is undeniable.
 John wants this prophecy to be brought to the reader’s mind.

 {{< bible "Zech 12:8-12" "NIV" >}}